Skip to content

 Even in events where a young person believes they are sharing their intimate images with someone they trust, too often that trust is violated and their images are leaked.
 Unfortunately, the blame often falls on the victims for having shared their images in the first place.

-1 in 5 9-17-year-olds report having been shown or sent someone else’s nudes without their consent, including 1 in 8 9-12-year-olds.
+1 in 6 9-17-year-olds report having been shown or sent someone else’s nudes without their consent.

 Responding to online risks